selvklart/sanity-block-selector/README.md

 - `searchPlaceholder`: the placeholder of the search input in the dialog
 - `other`: the name of the `Other` tab

+With the `replaceQueries`field, you can replace the default queries for replacing the built-in block selector buttons in Sanity.
+By default, this the default queries should work, so you shouldn't need to change this.
+But you have the flexibility to do so if you need to.
+(This is useful in case Sanity changes the layout of the Studio, and this package doesn't manage to stay up to date with it.).

+These queries depend on the `type` option.

 ```ts
 {